pharmak0n/sprite.less/README.md

 Create your sprite
 ------------------

-Example is based on a 16 px wide, vertical sprite.
+Example is based on a 16 px wide, horizontal sprite.

 ### 2.1 By name
     .mySprite(@item) {